 When the webhook is triggered, the assigned languages/projects on POEditor receive data from the GitLab file that is connected to it.

-In the GitLab integration page, you can find a webhook generator.
+In the GitLab integration page, you can find a webhook generator, where you can choose the desired action(s) for your webhook.

 Linking multiple files to a language